-Nope, it isn’t my annual “oh I was broken up with today”, it’s the 1st of April.
-It’s no coincidence that the financial new year and Fool’s day lie on the same day – a fool is what I feel like on that day.
+It’s no coincidence that the Financial New Year and Fool’s Day lie on the same day – a fool is what I feel like on that day.
 I don’t know who to blame - the lack of financial education in schooling, or the over-complication of any information on taxing.

 Next, try your luck with form 26AS.
 This form is your bible when it comes to all tax deductions.
 Check your TDS certificates with form 26AS to see if your tax deductions have been deposited with the government with your PAN details.

 Have a closer look and avoid any errors.
-Calculate your income, pay your taxes, and then go ahead with filing in your returns.
-IT Returns have to mandatorily have filed online, so make sure you have digital versions of everything you need and are ready to put in some digital signatures.
+Calculate your income, pay your taxes, and then go ahead with filing your returns.
+IT Returns have to be filed online mandatorily, so make sure you have digital versions of everything you need and are ready to put in some digital signatures.

-Anyone whose taxable income exceeds the maximum amount which isn’t charged tax can get their returns.
+Anyone whose taxable income exceeds the maximum amount that isn’t charged with tax can get their returns.

-There’s a bunch of benefits we could get into but the most obvious ones are -
+There are a bunch of benefits we could get into but the most obvious ones are:

 Now I know you might think that hey, ‘I’m done dealing with this, let’s get that money!’
 But like ex-partners, the government can also make you wait quite a bit before actually sending you refunds.
-Errors in your 16/16A forms usually result in delayed payments, errors in refund, and more.
+Errors in your 16/16A forms usually result in delayed payments, refund errors, and more.
 Make sure you have a close look at the refund you’re given.
 After all, your IT Returns require as much patience as an unresponsive ex-partner, but that doesn’t mean you don’t take what is yours.
 I’m a strong supporter of the entire “teach us finances in school” movement.
-The huge gap in financial literacy is a clear indication that things need to revamp.
+The huge gap in financial literacy is a clear indication that things need to be revamped.
 How do you think financial literacy could be improved?